FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 How does FireRoofs protect San Ramon homes from wildfire?

-How long does installation take for a San Ramon property?
+What does home hardening include for a San Ramon property?

 What is SRVFPD's Exterior Hazard Abatement program?